rockin-robot-challenge/at_home_rsbb/README.md

 RoCKIn@Home Referee, Scoring and Benchmarking Box
 =================================================

+:warning: **This version of the RSBB is deprecated.
+Use the new version: https://github.com/rockin-robot-challenge/rsbb **

 This repository contains the RoCKIn@Home Referee, Scoring and Benchmarking Box.

 The repository *RoAH RSBB Comm* from https://github.com/rockin-robot-challenge/at_home_rsbb_comm